Cup of Cardio: Virtual Morning Workout w/ Amber

-- The second part will be an individualized, face-to-face, hands-on learning and practice instruction program when public safety mandates allow.
-(Available to consumers in the LightHouse training area only.)
+- The second part will be an individualized, face-to-face, hands-on learning and practice instruction program.

-What materials will be used during the course?
+What are the required materials will be needed for the course?

 Join the LightHouse Access Technology team for a series of informal conversations on technology topics relevant to these current times.
 Tech Together is a chance to share your knowledge and experience, as well as learn from other blind technology users.
 LightHouse Access Technology staff share tips and resources on each week’s topic.
 Then there is time for LightHouse students and friends to add to the conversation, as we all learn from each other.